 - Manufacturer's Suggested Retail Price (MSRP) in the USA and elsewhere

-- Recommended Retail Price (RRP) in the UK
+- Recommended Retail Price (RRP) or Suggested Retail Price (SRP) in the UK

 - Unverbindliche Preisempfehlung in Germany